-Jibarito Sandwich Recipe with Flank Steak and Aioli: Take a quick trip to Chicago and learn all about this amazing Jibarito Sandwich Recipe with flank steak that is topped off with a homemade aioli!
+Jibarito Sandwich Recipe with Flank Steak and Aioli is a Puerto Rican Chicago staple with flank steak that is topped off with a homemade aioli!

 What is a Jibarito?